sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 **NOTE**: The catalog-api tool is an alpha feature and may include breaking changes.
 {{% /notice %}}

-Sensu's [catalog-api][16] command line interface (CLI) tool that converts integration files into static API content that you can host on any HTTP web service.
+Sensu's [catalog-api][16] command line interface (CLI) tool uses the [Sensu Catalog API][2] to convert integration files into static API content that you can host on any HTTP web service.

-Use the catalog-api tool to generate a local catalog API for testing as you develop new integrations and to build and run a private catalog.
+Use the catalog-api tool to [generate a local catalog API][18] for testing as you develop new integrations and to build and run a private catalog.
 Integration files must be stored in a repository that follows the required [organizational framework][16].

 The catalog-api tool is written in Go.